atomix/atomix.github.io/docs/latest/getting-started/index.md

 Use the `-h` option to see a list of options for the agent script.

 When working with the agent, it's most convenient to provide a JSON or YAML configuration file.
 All builder configurations supported via the Java API are supported in configuration files as well.
-To configure the agent, create an `atomix.yaml` file and define the cluster:
+To configure the agent, create an `atomix.conf` file and define the cluster:

-`atomix.yaml`
+`atomix.conf`

 ```
-cluster:
-  nodes:
-    node1:
-      type: ephemeral
+cluster.members.1 {
+  id: member1
-      address: localhost:5001
+  address: "localhost:5001"
-    node2:
-      type: ephemeral
+}
+cluster.members.2 {
+  id: member2
-      address: localhost:5002
+  address: "localhost:5002"
-    node3:
-      type: ephemeral
+}
+cluster.members.3 {
+  id: member3
-      address: localhost:5003
+  address: "localhost:5003"
+}

-profiles:
+profiles: [consensus, data-grid]
-  - consensus
-  - data-grid
 ```

 {:.callout .callout-info}